Tucson Treasure Hunting

-From a young age I was a collector; I still am.
+From a young age, I was a collector; I still am.
 Collecting stamps or shells satisfied the packing restrictions simply because they were lightweight.
-Rocks however, presented a problem.
+Rocks, however, presented a problem.

 For a bookish, awkward young girl who was uprooted so frequently, making friends was difficult.
 I believe that’s why the things I acquired took on larger importance.
-So I was loathe to give up my cherished collection, which included smooth black river stones, smoky quartz, glinting pyrite, marbled agate, amethyst, bluest turquoise, feldspar and pale green jade.
+So I was loathed to give up my cherished collection, which included smooth black river stones, smoky quartz, glinting pyrite, marbled agate, amethyst, bluest turquoise, feldspar and pale green jade.

 I was cunning.
 Careful to distribute my treasures—and thus, the weight—between boxes, I secreted rocks into the toes of shoes and tucked stones up the sleeves of sweaters.
 To this day, I have no idea if my mom knew what I did.